Validation

 jsonb) fields, you can have the JSON values

-object to the field definition object.
+validated by adding a shape object to the field definition object.

 With this config, these are valid: